AndreasTraut/Visualization-of-Data-with-Python/README.md

 <img src="https://raw.githubusercontent.com/AndreasTraut/Visualization-of-Data-with-Python/master/ConsumerPricesExample/figures/FvS-Zinsstudie-7-705x432.png" height="200" />

 Obviously I could have done this also in Excel, but as I am now in the Python framework, I can apply more tools on the data, which I will do in a next step.
-For example: as it seems that there is a connection between stock prices and consumer prices wouldn't it be nice to analyse if more "variables" (like the stock prices) could be found?
+For example: as it seems that there is a connection between stock prices and consumer prices wouldn't it be nice to analyze if more "variables" (like the stock prices) could be found?
 And wouldn't it be interesting to create some sort of "predicting tool", which calculates the consumer prices index for me for a future date (remember, that the volatility of stock prices increased years before the consumer price index did, so the stock price could perhaps be a "predicting variable" for the consumer price index)?
 We already know, that there are some nice Python packages for doing this.
 This would be a task for a next step.

 ### 2. Last-FM: Statistics of my songs, which I listened to